sampo50/nhl_db/README.md

 End-to-end NHL analytics data warehouse built by scraping official NHL data with Python and modeling it into a star-schema warehouse in PostgreSQL.

-This project demonstrates **data ingestion, normalization, dimensional modeling, and analytics-ready design** for large-scale sports data.

 ---

 ## Project Overview